CalebKabaya/project-calculator/README.md

 ## Technology Used
 * HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the pages
+* JavaScript- to make the web page more intrelactive with the user.

 ## Reference
 * Materialize CSS